Russia says goodbye to a car and an era

 AvtoVAZ officials said the seven cars in the series had sold more than 17.75 million vehicles by March of this year.

-AvtoVAZ bowed to the inevitable last month by halting production of the 2107 after 30 years, even though the current starting price is low at 206,900 roubles, provoking furious debate among car lovers in Russia.
+AvtoVAZ bowed to the inevitable last month by halting production of the 2107 after 30 years, even though the current starting price is low at 206,900 roubles ($7,000), provoking furious debate among car lovers in Russia.

 "Let's be reasonable and not dream of AvtoVAZ continuing to produce models without changing them for 30-40 years," wrote a contributor to an online forum who gave his name only as Sony.